 where $S^{(t)} = \sum_{i:\, \text{deg}(i)=0} r_i^{(t)}$ is the sink mass redistributed according to the teleport vector.
 Iteration continues until convergence ($\|\mathbf{r}^{(t+1)} - \mathbf{r}^{(t)}\|_1 < 10^{-6}$) or a maximum of 200 iterations.
 PPR scores are max-normalized to $[0, 1]$.

-\paragraph{Step 5: Additive scoring.} The final relevance score is computed over \emph{all} candidate nodes---the full $2B$ KNN pool plus any graph-discovered nodes from Step~2.
-Both PPR scores and similarity scores are max-normalized to $[0,1]$, then combined additively:
+\paragraph{Step 5: Additive scoring.} The final relevance score is computed over all candidate nodes---the full $2B$ KNN pool plus graph-discovered nodes:

-where $w_{\text{ppr}} = 0.1$ and $w_{\text{sim}} = 1.0$ in our default configuration.
+with $w_{\text{ppr}}{=}0.1$, $w_{\text{sim}}{=}1.0$, and $b(n) \in [0, 1]$ the \emph{belief} of node $n$.
+Belief defaults to $1.0$ for extraction-time nodes; GRAFT-created facts receive $b = 0.85$ so they must achieve higher relevance to win retrieval slots.
 KNN candidates without PPR scores receive $\text{ppr}(n) = 0$; graph-discovered nodes without KNN similarity have their similarity computed on demand.
-The low PPR weight reflects a design principle validated by our ablation analysis (Section~\ref{sec:ablation}): graph traversal should \emph{augment} similarity-based retrieval rather than dominate it, providing a small but consistent improvement by surfacing structurally connected nodes that embedding similarity alone would miss.
+The low PPR weight ensures graph structure augments semantic relevance rather than overriding it---a principle validated by our ablation analysis (Section~\ref{sec:ablation}).